-A silicone balloon is placed in your stomach using a gastroscope under sedation.
-The balloon will need removal in 6 or 12 months (depending on the type).
-The balloon occupies space in the stomach and gives you a feeling of fullness, helping you to cut down your food portion sizes during mealtimes.
+A silicone balloon is placed in stomach using a gastroscope under sedation.
+The balloon will need removal in 4 or 6 months (depending on the type).
+The balloon occupies space in the stomach and gives a feeling of fullness, helping to cut down food portion sizes during mealtimes.

 How long after metabolic and bariatric surgery will I have to be out from work?

 Most patients return to work in one or two weeks after surgery.
-You may have low energy for a while after surgery but Bariatric Surgeon, Dr Rohit Kumar will be able to give you clear instructions on your post-surgery care.
-Your safety and health is our top priority.
+If patient may have low energy for a while after surgery but Bariatric Surgeon, Dr Rohit Kumar will be able to give clear instructions on post-surgery care.
+Safety and health is our top priority.

-Will I be able to become pregnant after surgery?
+Will it be able to become pregnant after surgery?

 Yes, bariatric surgery often increases fertility in women who have previously had difficulty conceiving.
-However, you should avoid becoming pregnant for 18 to 24 months after your surgery, until your weight has stabilized.
+However, patient should avoid becoming pregnant for 18 to 24 months after surgery, until the weight has stabilized.

-Can I go off some of my medications after surgery?
+Can someone go off some of the medications after surgery?

-Yes, as you lose weight you may be able to reduce or eliminate the need for many of the medications you take for high blood pressure, heart disease, arthritis, cholesterol, and diabetes.
+Yes, as patient lose weight he/she may be able to reduce or eliminate the need for many of the medications to take for high blood pressure, heart disease, arthritis, cholesterol, and diabetes.
 This effect can often be seen within the first few days after bariatric and metabolic surgery.

 MD, MS, FMABS, FIASGO, FIAGES, FMAS, FHBPS, FACS